 Mark your calendars for November 17-19, 2021!

-The Board of Directors of the Professional Liability Fund (the “BOD”) is seeking two lawyer board members, each to serve a five-year term on the BOD beginning January 1, 2022.
+The Board of Directors of the Professional Liability Fund (the

 The PLF recently presented a CLE on potential malpractice risks for bankruptcy practitioners.
 PLF Claims Attorney John Berge and Julia Manela from Watkinson Laird Rubenstein PC explored how the pandemic could generate an uptick in consumer bankruptcy filings after emergency governmental financial assistance ends and eviction moratoriums expire.

 We are very pleased to announce that Megan Livermore will become the new Chief Executive Officer of the PLF as of July 1, 2021.
-Ms. Livermore has been a business and real estate attorney in Oregon for over 15 years, with the majority of her legal career spent at two Eugene law firms – Gaydos Churnside & Balthrop PC and, most recently, Hutchinson Cox.
+Ms. Livermore has been a business and real estate attorney in Oregon for over 15 years, with the majority of her legal career spent at two Eugene law firms

-In our recent CLE on “Avoiding Malpractice Claims When Filing and Serving a Complaint,” PLF Claims Attorney Amy Hoven and Hillary Taylor from Keating Jones Hughes PC discussed how the process of filing and serving a complaint can be fraught with errors.
+In our recent CLE on on “Avoiding Malpractice Claims When Filing and Serving a Complaint,” PLF Claims Attorney Amy Hoven and Hillary Taylor from Keating Jones Hughes PC discussed how the process of filing and serving a complaint can be fraught with errors.

 Welcome to the 2021 Well-Being Week in Law!
 The OAAP is excited to celebrate this event and provide support for the well-being of members of the Oregon legal community.
 Each of the five days in Well-Being Week will focus on one dimension of well-being, and our daily blog post will include activity suggestions to “watch,” “read,” and “do” to enhance your well-being in that area.